Genez-io/deployapps-landing-page/content/posts/build_a_chatgpt_chatbot_app_with_flask_a_step_by_step_guide.md

 Your app will be live at a custom subdomain, such as `https://your-app-name.app.genez.io`.
-You can continue to manage, test, update and monitor your project from the genezio dashboard.
+You can continue to manage, test, update and monitor your project from the DeployApps dashboard.

 ## Why use DeployApps for deployment?